durrantlab/autogrow4/tutorial/TUTORIAL.md

     --complementary_mol_directory /PATH_TO/complementary_mol_directory/
 ```

-### 6. Custom complementary molecules libraries
+### 6. Custom Complementary Molecule libraries

-One can provide custom libraries of molecules to suppliment reactions by using
+One can provide custom libraries of molecules (to supplement reactions) using
 the `--complementary_mol_directory` option.

-This can be used in conjunction with any of the predefined reactions sets (ie
+This can be used in conjunction with any of the predefined reactions sets
-click_chem_rxns, robust_rxns, all_rxns), but this requires that all functional
+(i.e., `click_chem_rxns`, `robust_rxns`, `all_rxns`), but this requires that
-groups used by those reaction libraries have a .smi file contained within the
+all functional groups used by those reaction libraries have a corresponding
-custom complementary_mol_directory
+.smi file in the custom `complementary_mol_directory`

 We strongly recommend thoroughly checking that each molecule in each library
 matches the intended functional group.
+If a ligand does not match the intended

-If a ligand does not match the intended functional group the reaction will
+functional group the reaction will fail and it will slow the process of mutant
-fail and it will slow the process of mutant creation.
+creation.

 We provide a script to check complementary molecule libraries at
 `/autogrow4/accessory_scripts/test_complementary_mol_library.py`

-A tutorial is provided in the Accessory Scripts section of this document
+A tutorial is provided in the Accessory Scripts section of this document.

 THERE MUST BE ONE ENTRY PER FUNCTIONAL GROUP.
 BECAUSE NAMES ARE CAP SENSITIVE
 IN SOME OS'S AND NOT IN OTHERS, PLEASE CHECK THAT YOUR NAME IS UNIQUE